Normmatt/F-Zero-Climax-GBA-Translation/armips-Readme.txt

 .import FileName[,start[,size]]
 ```

 Inserts the file specified by `FileName` into the currently opened output file.
 If relative include is off, all paths are relative to the current working directory.
 Otherwise the path is relative to the including assembly file.
-Optionally, start can specify the start position in the file from it should be imported, and size can specify the number of bytes to read.
+Optionally, `start` can specify the start position in the file from it should be imported, and `size` can specify the number of bytes to read.

 ### Write bytes

 ```
 .byte   value[,...]
 .db     value[,...]
+.dcb    value[,...]
 .ascii  value[,...]
 .asciiz value[,...]
+db      value[,...]
 dcb     value[,...]
 ```

 Inserts the specified sequence of bytes.
 Each parameter can be any expression that evaluates to an integer or a string.
-If it evaluates to an integer, only the lowest 8 bits are inserted.
-If it evaluates to a string, every character is inserted as a byte. `.asciiz` inserts a null terminator after the string, while the others omit it.
+If it evaluates to an integer or float, only the lowest 8 bits are inserted.
+If it evaluates to a string, every character is inserted as a byte using ASCII encoding.

 ### Write halfwords

 ```
 .halfword value[,...]
 .dh       value[,...]
+.dcw      value[,...]
+dh        value[,...]
 dcw       value[,...]
 ```

 Inserts the specified sequence of 16-bit halfwords.
 Each parameter can be any expression that evaluates to an integer or a string.
 If it evaluates to an integer, only the lowest 16 bits are inserted.
-If it evaluates to a string, every character is inserted as a halfword.
+If it evaluates to a string, every character is inserted as a halfword using ASCII encoding.

+If No$gba semantics are enabled, then `dh` and `.dh` are treated as invalid directives and will return an error.

 ### Write words

 ```
 .word value[,...]
 .dw   value[,...]
+.dcd  value[,...]
+dw    value[,...]
 dcd   value[,...]
 ```

 Inserts the specified sequence of 32-bit words.
 Each parameter can be any expression that evaluates to an integer, a string, or a floating point number.
 If it evaluates to an integer, only the lowest 32 bits are inserted.
-If it evaluates to a string, every character is inserted as a word.
+If it evaluates to a string, every character is inserted as a word using ASCII encoding.
 Floats are inserted using an integer representation of the single-precision float's encoding.

+If No$gba semantics are enabled, then `dw` and `.dw` are treated as inserting 16-bit halfwords instead (i.e. equivalent to `.halfword`).

 ### Write doublewords

 ```
 .doubleword value[,...]
 .dd         value[,...]
+.dcq        value[,...]
+dd          value[,...]
 dcq         value[,...]
 ```

 Inserts the specified sequence of 64-bit doublewords.
 Each parameter can be any expression that evaluates to an integer, a string, or a floating point number.
-If it evaluates to a string, every character is inserted as a doubleword.
+If it evaluates to a string, every character is inserted as a doubleword using ASCII encoding.
 Floats are inserted using an integer representation of the double-precision float's encoding.

+If No$gba semantics are enabled, then `dd` and `.dd` are treated as inserting 32-bit words instead (i.e. equivalent to `.word`).

 ### Write floating point numbers

 ```
 .float  value[,...]
 .double value[,...]
 ```